-1) the 2-D coordinates: we need both relative and 'absolute' astrometric data (and if a parallax can be measured we get 3-D information)
+1) the 2-D coordinates: we need both relative and 'absolute' astrometric data (and if a parallax can be measured \rightarrow 3-D information)

-- 2) we certainly want a relative and, if possible, an 'absolute' flux density scale - 3) a spectral shape to detect (e.g.) shallow/broad absorption/emission lines, and dynamic spectra - 4) the polarization properties of the source - 5) accurate clocks and (system) time delays (certainly pulsar astronomers worry about this !)
+- 2) a relative and, if possible, an 'absolute' flux density scale - 3) the spectral shape and dynamic spectra (time-frequency) - 4) the polarization properties of the sources - 5) the signal arrival time (pulsars transients, ..)

-We will address t these in turn, but for polarization and time there are other talks as well.
+We will address these in turn, but for polarization and time aspects there are other talks.